BadiaLab/AutoExperimentsProjectTemplate.jl/README.md

 ## How to run experiments

+### Option 1 (best suited if you want to run the experiments from the terminal)

+**IMPORTANT NOTE**: This option requires `DrWatson.jl` to be installed in the main julia environment, e.g., `v1.7` if you have Julia 1.7.
+Please install it in the main julia environment before following the instructions in the sequel.

 Go to the folder in which the scripts of the experiment at hand are located, e.g., `cd experiments/ex1` and run the `julia` script `run_experiment.jl` as